 Raw survey data often contains incomplete responses, errors, and outliers.
 Clean your data by:

-• Removing Incomplete Responses: Discard responses that are not fully completed.
+Removing Incomplete Responses:Â Discard responses that are not fully completed.

-• Correcting Errors: Fix any obvious mistakes in the data entry.
+Correcting Errors:Â Fix any obvious mistakes in the data entry.

-• Handling Outliers: Identify and manage outliers that could skew your results.
+Handling Outliers:Â Identify and manage outliers that could skew your results.

-3. Analyze Quantitative Data
+3. Analyse Quantitative Data

 Quantitative data includes numerical responses that can be measured and analysed statistically.
 Use tools like Excel, Google Sheets, or specialised survey analysis software to:

-• Calculate Descriptive Statistics: Mean, median, mode and standard deviation provide a summary of your data.
+Calculate Descriptive Statistics:Â Mean, median, mode and standard deviation provide a summary of your data.

-• Create Visualisations: Charts and graphs make it easier to identify patterns and trends.
+Create Visualisations:Â Charts and graphs make it easier to identify patterns and trends.

-• Conduct Cross-Tabulation: Compare responses across different demographic groups to uncover deeper insights.
+Conduct Cross-Tabulation:Â Compare responses across different demographic groups to uncover deeper insights.

 4. Analyse Qualitative Data